-The RssCloud Application Programming Interface (API) is an XML-RPC and SOAP 1.1 web service that enables client software to be notified of updates to RSS documents.
+The RssCloud Application Programming Interface (API) is an XML-RPC, SOAP 1.1 and REST web service that enables client software to be notified of updates to RSS documents.
 A server (called the "cloud") takes notification requests for particular RSS documents.

 When a monitored document changes, the cloud calls a remote method on all interested clients to note the update.

 In this specification, the key words must, must not, required, shall, shall not, should, should not, recommended, may and optional are to be interpreted as described in RFC 2119.